FrancescoCappio/francescocappio.github.io/resume.md

 I have developed native applications for Linux with C/C++, GUIs with Qt, and mobile applications with Android Studio.
 I used scikit-learn for traditional Machine Learning problems and Hadoop and Spark for Big Data analysis.
+I have gained experience about many AWS services, from Lambdas, to Dynamo, and most importantly many tools of the SageMaker family.

 I develop **Deep Learning** projects with **PyTorch, Jax+Flax** and any other tool that can come in handy.